hlte.net

 • Click the browser bar to annotate an entire page

-8. Right-click the browser bar icon and select "Search..." to search your highlites (new in
+8. Right-click the browser bar icon and select "Search..." to search your highlights

-9. Optionally setup SES to recieve email with SNS hitting the /sns endpoint and backed by S3, and you can use email to create hilites as well!
+Setup SES to receive email with SNS hitting the /sns endpoint and backed by S3.

 • Raw message delivery is required on the SNS-to-your-HTTPS-endpoint call

-• The subject of the email must be the primary URI to hilite & the body will be used as the hilite data.
+• The subject of the email must be the primary URI to highlight & the body will be used as the highlight data